Florida Georgia Line: 2010–2013: Anything Like Me, It'z Just What We Do and Here's to the Good Times

 The duo's first studio album, Here's to the Good Times, was an 11-song album produced by Joey Moi on Republic Nashville and released on December 4, 2012.
 The pair's first full-length, Here's to the Good Times, was the sixth-best-selling album of 2013 (topping Drake and Katy Perry, among others).
-"Cruise", the first single, reached number one on the Country Airplay chart dated December 15, 2012.
+"Cruise," the first single, reached number one on the Country Airplay chart dated December 15, 2012.
 A remix of "Cruise" featuring Nelly later hit number four on the US Billboard Hot 100.
-Florida Georgia Line's signature hit, "Cruise", holds one major record to date: the best-selling country digital song of all time, with sales surpassing 10 million.
-The song spent a record 24 weeks at number one on Billboard's Hot Country Songs chart, which was the longest reign in the history of the chart until July 2017 when it was surpassed by Sam Hunt's "Body Like a Back Road".
+In January 2014, "Cruise" became the best-selling country digital song of all time.
+The song spent a record 24 weeks at number one on Billboard's Hot Country Songs chart, which was the longest reign in the history of the chart until July 2017 when it was surpassed by Sam Hunt's "Body Like a Back Road."

-The album's second single, "Get Your Shine On", was released to country radio on January 21, 2013, and reached number one on the Country Airplay chart in May 2013.
+The album's second single, "Get Your Shine On," was released to country radio on January 21, 2013, and reached number one on the Country Airplay chart in May 2013.
 It was co-written by the duo along with Rodney Clawson and Chris Tompkins.
 "Round Here" was released as the album's third single on June 3, 2013, and reached number one on the Country Airplay chart in September 2013.
-The album's fourth single, "Stay", was released to country radio on October 7, 2013.
-It was co-written and originally recorded by Black Stone Cherry.
+The album's fourth single, "Stay," was released in October 2013.
+It was co-written and originally recorded by Black Stone Cherry, produced by Joey Moi and the music video featured Josh Henderson.
 It reached number one on the Hot Country Songs chart and the Country Airplay chart in December 2013.

 A deluxe edition of Here's to the Good Times titled Here's to the Good Times...
 This Is How We Roll was released on November 25, 2013.
 A music video for "It'z Just What We Do" premiered on December 13, 2013, with the video being uploaded to YouTube on December 26, 2013.
-"This Is How We Roll", a collaboration with Luke Bryan, was released from the deluxe edition as the album's fifth and final single on February 10, 2014, and reached number one on the Hot Country Songs chart in March 2014.
+"This Is How We Roll," a collaboration with Luke Bryan, was released from the deluxe edition as the album's fifth and final single on February 10, 2014, and reached number one on the Hot Country Songs chart in March 2014.

-Florida Georgia Line toured the United States as part of the Dirt Road Diaries Tour with Thompson Square and headlining act Luke Bryan.
+In early 2013, Florida Georgia Line toured the United States as part of the Dirt Road Diaries Tour with Thompson Square and headlining act Luke Bryan.
 In June 2013, the album reached number one on the Billboard Top Country Albums chart.
 It stayed at the top spot for ten weeks.